 The fall seasonal curb side yard waste pickups will be held: Oct 19-23 and Nov 16-20 for 2015.

 Place leaves, grass, wood chips and all other easily raked material in paper yard waste bags at curbside by 7:00 a.m. on your normal trash collection day during these weeks.
 Brush (3 feet x 3 feet or smaller) must be bundled in the appropriate size and no more than 35 pounds.

 Brush Chipping is now part of the Drop-Off Center services.
 Fee is $10.00 per car load.

 Fluorescent bulbs (tubes, compact fluorescent bulbs) contain mercury and should be disposed of properly.
-You can bring your bulbs to the Recycling Drop Off Center (check schedule here).
+You can bring your smaller bulbs to Town Hall.
+Larger tubes should be brought to the Recycling Drop Off Center (check schedule here).

 Sharps can be dropped off in puncture-free containers at the kiosk currently located in the front of the Police Station (197 Main Street).

 Both permanent and temporary (30 days or less) dumpsters require a permit from the Board of Health.
 Please download the application form from the Resources section.

 Our “How Can I Get Rid Of …?” page has lots of specific examples for reusing items that you may no longer need.
 The following organizations may also be helpful in reusing various items.